Laurent Sequences, Extended Rota Algebras and Categorical Discretization of Dynamical Systems: Introduction

-The purpose of this paper is to introduce a unified theoretical framework which allows us to address and solve, in a quite general sense and from a novel perspective, the longstanding problem of the integrability-preserving discretization of a large class of dynamical systems, both \textit{linear and nonlinear}, even in the case of variable coefficients expressed in terms of real analytic functions.
+The purpose of this paper is to introduce a unified theoretical framework which allows us to address and solve, in a quite general sense and from a novel perspective, the longstanding problem of the integrability-preserving discretization of a large class of dynamical systems, both \textit{linear and nonlinear}, even in the case of variable coefficients.
+These coefficients are expressed in terms of either real \textit{analytic} functions (regular case), or Laurent polynomials with \textit{polar singularities} (singular case).

 Precisely, the main theorems of this work ensure the integrability-preserving discretization of two classes of differential equations with variable coefficients: